GLP-1 Nutrition concerns

 What’s the Best Approach for GLP-1 Users?

-If you've been on a low-calorie diet without seeing results, building muscle mass could be the key.
-Think about bodybuilders who bulk up by eating to build muscle, which in turn helps burn fat.
-The idea of “losing the weight first and then gaining muscle” doesn’t apply here.
+The idea of “losing the weight first and then gaining muscle” should not be applied to GLP-1s in my opinion.
 Instead, aim to gain muscle while burning fat.
-Focus on strength and body measurements rather than the scale alone.
+Focus on strength training and regular body composition measurements (including body fat %, muscle mass, total weight) rather than the scale alone.
 As muscle grows, it helps burn that stubborn abdominal fat, reducing inflammation in the process.

 Ready to Get Started?